SitecorePowerShell/Book/installation/contributor-guide.md

    > The `deploy.user.json` file supports deploying SPE to multiple Sitecore installations.
 For now, we are just deploying to a single instance, but later on in the tutorial we will cover multiple instances.

-6. Copy `C:\Source\Console\UserConfiguration\App_Config\Include\z.Cognifide.PowerShell.Development.User.config.sample` to a file of the same name, without the `.sample` suffix.
+6. Copy `C:\Source\Console\UserConfiguration\App_Config\Include\z.Spe.Development.User.config.sample` to a file of the same name, without the `.sample` suffix.
 This file can be edited to add any SPE-specific configuration that you want in your sites, but don't wish to commit back into the repo.

    > You may notice there is a %%sourceFolder%% value in this configuration file.
 This is a special string that gets replaced as part of the SPE deployment with your source folder location.
 You don't need to update this manually.